United States Edition

 • Medium

 Resina likes a position of full sun and remember to water moderately.
 Keep in mind when planting that Resina is thought of as tender, so remember to wait until your soil is warm and the night time temperature is well above freezing before moving outside.
-The USDA Hardiness Zones typically associated with Resina are Zone 1 and Zone 14.
 Ensure your soil is loamy and has a ph of between 6.1 and 7.8 as Calendula is a weakly acidic soil to weakly alkaline soil loving plant.

 Growing Resina from seed